ayush-shinde/retail-price-optimization/README.md

 ## 🐍 Python Requirements

-Let's jump into the Python packages you need.
-Within the Python environment of your choice, run:
+To get started with the required Python packages, run the following commands within your preferred Python environment:

 ```python
 git clone git@github.com:ayush-shinde/retail-price-optimization.git
 pip install -r requirements.txt
 ```

-Starting with ZenML 0.20.0, ZenML comes bundled with a React-based dashboard.
-This dashboard allows you to observe your stacks, stack components and pipeline DAGs in a dashboard interface.
-To access this, you need to launch the ZenML Server and Dashboard locally, but first you must install the optional dependencies for the ZenML server:
+Starting with ZenML 0.20.0, ZenML includes a React-based dashboard to monitor your stacks, stack components, and pipeline DAGs.
+To access this dashboard, you need to launch the ZenML Server and Dashboard locally.
+First, install the optional dependencies for the ZenML server:

 ```python
 pip install zenml["server"]
 zenml up
 ```

-If you are running the `run_cid_pipeline.p`y` script, you will also need to install some integrations using ZenML:
+If you are running the `run_cid_pipeline.py` script, you will also need to install some integrations using ZenML:

 ```
 zenml integration install mlflow -y